Non-Degree / Dates: January 2023

 Communication is the reason we learn foreign languages.
 If a language student has no desire or confidence to speak then communication will be extremely difficult and progress will be slow and stunted.
 With more focus on speaking and listening with live reactions, there will be quicker retention of language rules, realisation of word order and increased vocabulary.

 The course is led by Dan Renwick.
-Dan is an Australian born circus and theatre trainer.
+Dan is an Australian born circus, theatre and language trainer.
 With an extensive improvisational theatre background and being awarded ‘Most exciting circus talent 2001’, he has loads of experience to draw from.
 He has performed and held workshops all over the world.